codeine, phenylephrine, and promethazine

 Usual Adult Dose for Cough and Nasal Congestion:

-5 mL orally every 4 to 6 hours as needed.
-Maximum dose: 30 mL/day.
+Average effective dose: 5 mL orally every 4 to 6 hours as needed

 What other drugs will affect codeine, phenylephrine, and promethazine?

-Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking codeine, phenylephrine, and promethazine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking codeine, phenylephrine, and promethazine with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 Tell your doctor about all your current medicines and any you start or stop using, especially: